DamianZaremba/damianzaremba.co.uk/content/_drafts/singles/decoding-ipfix-options-using-go.markdown

 Decoding the data set
 ---------------------

-Any set ID over 255 represents a data set, the set ID then refers to the template we need to use when decoding the data set.
+Any set ID over 255 represents a data set, the set ID refers to the template we need to use when decoding the data set.

 First, we need to ensure we have a matching template for this payload.